 HOW CAN I MAINTAIN A HEALTHY IMMUNE SYSTEM?

-A diet is considered healthy when macronutrients are consumed in appropriate amounts to meet physical and physiological requirements without the need for additional intake while also providing adequate micronutrients and hydration to meet the biological needs of the bodyš.
+1. FOLLOW A BALANCED DIETA diet is considered healthy when macronutrients are consumed in appropriate amounts to meet physical and physiological requirements without the need for additional intake while also providing adequate micronutrients and hydration to meet the biological needs of the body¹.
 There is definitely a correlation between nutrition and immunity which is why a well-balanced diet is so strongly advocated for.
 The inflammatory processes that make up the innate immunity are greatly influenced by nutrition, and this interaction, when disturbed, can significantly affect disease development².

 There are particular micronutrients such as vitamins and minerals as well as some amino acids which are quite involved in immune modulation.
 Amino acids like L-arginine and L-tryptophan are crucial for macrophages’ appropriate immune activity and response².
 Hence, it can be denoted that not only should we consume foods for satiety purposes but we should also evaluate a meal based on what it is able to provide us with on a micronutrient level as well.
 That is if we intend on making our immunity a priority.